Zarel/flodoc/README.md

 ## Dockerfile

-You can also run `flotate` without installing anything locally, given you already have [Docker](https://www.docker.com/).
+You can also run `flodoc` without installing anything locally, given you already have [Docker](https://www.docker.com/).

+Probably?
+That's how flotate works.
+I've never used Docker so I don't actually know if this fork changed anything that would affect compatibility.

 ### Building

 ```
-$ docker build -t flotate
+$ docker build -t flodoc
 ```

 ### Running

 ```
-$ docker run --rm -it -v $(pwd):/src:ro flotate check .
+$ docker run --rm -it -v $(pwd):/src:ro flodoc check .
 ```

 ## How it works

-This tool is fundamentally just a simple pre-processor for Flow, and mostly a combination of excellent existing tools.
+This tool is fundamentally just a simple pre-processor for Flow, a fork of `flotate`.
 When type-checking code, the following happens:

  1. Check for the presence of the `.flowconfig` file.
 It marks Flow "workspaces".
  1. Create a temporary path, that's automatically cleaned up on exit (with [temp](https://github.com/bruce/node-temp)).
  1. Recursively copy all files in the workspace to the temporary path (with [wrench](https://github.com/ryanmcgrath/wrench-js)).
  1. Update paths in the temporary copy of the `.flowconfig` file, so they point back to the original workspace.
 This is only needed for paths which reach outside the workspace (e.g. `../../node_modules`), and reduces the need to copy things around.
- 1. Look for all files in the temporary workspace marked with `@flow`, and transform the comment annotations to their Flow counterparts (with [esprima](https://github.com/facebook/esprima) and [falafel](https://github.com/substack/node-falafel)).
+ 1. Look for all files in the temporary workspace marked with `@flow`, and transform the comment annotations to their Flow counterparts (with [esprima](https://github.com/facebook/esprima) and [falafel](https://github.com/substack/node-falafel) and a lot of regexes).
  1. Invoke the relevant `flow` check on the temporary workspace.
  1. Output whatever `flow` outputs, and exit with whatever it exits with.
  1. Clean up.

 ## Acknowledgements

-This project is a grateful recipient of the [Futurice Open Source sponsorship program](http://futurice.com/blog/sponsoring-free-time-open-source-activities).

-You guys rule. :bow:
+I've already mentioned so many times that this is a fork of `flotate`, but just to drive it in, this is a fork of https://github.com/jareware/flotate

+Even the README is just flotate's readme, edited.

 ## License

-This projected is licensed under the terms of the MIT license.
+This project is licensed under the terms of the MIT license.